James Hopgood: more than Thomas Cubitt’s Solicitor

 Hopgood appears to have been articled in clerkship (as a solicitor or attorney) to Edward Thompson [CP 5/214/34].

-He then practiced as a solicitor and was living in Clapham, in The Grove.
-He married Elizabeth Mary Herbert on 2 September 1841 , the daughter of William Herbert, a wealthy building contractor of Cavendish House, Clapham.
+James Hopgood then practiced as a clerk and then a solicitor from Thomas Cubitt’s offices.
+He was living in Clapham, in The Grove.
+Marrying, Elizabeth Mary Herbert on 2 September 1841, the daughter of William Herbert, a wealthy building contractor of Cavendish House, Clapham.
 They moved soon afterwards to a larger house in Cavendish Terrace, South Side and then after only a few years to the mansion near the top of Balham Hill, later known as Kingston House.
-Mrs. Dumas who lived in the Crescent wrote on July 14, 1847 “Charles and I were at a very grand ball at the Hopgood’s last Wednesday, a House warming, 150 persons.
-All Clapham was and many from elsewhere.
-The entertainment was on a very grand scale”.
-Mr. Herbert it seems had built them a magnificent house next to his own [Hermione Hobhouse, Thomas Cubitt: Master Builder, London 1971, pg 253 she references a letter provided by a local Clapham historian Eric Smith as the source of the information].

-James Hopgood was a Unitarian and attended The Chapel on Brixton Hill.
-He was also a member of the Barber-Surgeons Company and was for 22 years Chairman of the Governing Body of the Royal Free Hospital, then in the Grays Inn Road.
-It has been speculated that this connection evolved because of the physical proximity to Cubitt’s yard there.
+For twenty two years James Hopgood was the Chairman of the Governing Body of the Royal Free Hospital, then in the Grays Inn Road.
+It has been speculated that this connection evolved because of the physical proximity to Cubitt’s yard there: which was next door.

 In 1874 the London School of Medicine for Women had been opened but it was still impossible for women to obtain access as students to any hospitals.